 - To arrange a formal or commercial shoot please see our Photography Policy and email to email@example.com.

-- Water bottles with lids are permitted inside the galleries.
-However, to keep works of art pristine, food, other beverages, and chewing gum are not allowed inside the galleries.
+- Water bottles with lids are permitted inside the IMA Galleries.
+However, to keep works of art pristine, food, other beverages, and chewing gum are not allowed inside the IMA Galleries.

 - Guests 15 years and younger must be accompanied by an adult at all times.

 - Newfields is a great place to bring the kids for a fun-filled family day.
-Strollers are available to borrow on Floor 1, as are Family Restrooms and a nursing mother’s room.
-Breastfeeding is allowed in the galleries, but bottle feeding is not allowed, as bottled liquids are restricted from the galleries.
-Parents wishing to bottle feed can freely do so in the Pulliam Family Great Hall, Star Studio, or the Davis Lab on Floor 2, or the nursing mother’s room, The Café, or either of the lounge spaces on Floor 1.
+Strollers are available to borrow on Floor 1.
+Also on Floor 1 are Family Restrooms and a nursing mother’s room.
+Breastfeeding and bottle-feeding are allowed in all spaces at Newfields, including the galleries.

 - Newfields welcomes all visitors and strives to be accessible to everyone.

 - Feeling inspired by the art?
 Feel free to sketch with pencil in notebooks 11 x 14 inches or smaller.
 Colored pencils and ink pens are not allowed in the galleries, except in designated areas.